Italian General Confederation of Labour: From the late 1980s to Tangentopoli

 The defeat in the referendum on the escalator opened a difficult period for the CGIL, in a context marked by a drastic loss of representativeness of the three confederations and the birth of small autonomous trade unions.
 In 1986 Antonio Pizzinato, succeeded Lama, becoming the new General Secretary.
 However, difficulties within the CGIL were suddenly reflected in the following National Congress.
-Pizzinato, after only two years of secretariat, resigned from his post in favor of Bruno Trentin, former General Secretary of FIOM during the Hot Autumn.
+Pizzinato, after only two years of the secretariat, resigned from his post in favour of Bruno Trentin, former General Secretary of FIOM during the Hot Autumn.

 Meanwhile, in the Soviet Union, the new head of the Soviet Communist Party, Mikhail Gorbachev, started the Perestroika reform movement.
 Meanwhile, other socialist countries were also invested in renewal processes, inspired by Solidarność trade union movement in Poland.
 In 1989 the collapse of the Berlin Wall assumed the symbolic value of the defeat of socialism in the countries of the Soviet bloc.

 In 1992 the Tangentopoli scandal broke out.
 It was a nationwide judicial investigation into political corruption in Italy, which led to the demise of the so-called "First Republic", resulting in the disappearance of many political parties.
 Christian Democracy, which dominated the entire political system for almost fifty years, was disbanded in January 1994, while the Socialist Party disappeared in November.
 The Communist Party had previously transformed into a democratic socialist party, the Democratic Party of the Left (PDS), led by Achille Occhetto, but it suffered a split from the left with the foundation of the Communist Refoundation Party (PRC), by Armando Cossutta.
 In this period, new populist movements, such as the Northern League (LN), grew up.